padrino/padrino-web/source/contribute/index.html.md

 ## Want to integrate a component?

-Have a particular javascript engine you like?
-Know of a popular orm or testing framework that we have overlooked in Padrino generators?
+Have a particular JavaScript engine you like?
+Know of a popular ORM or testing framework that we have overlooked in Padrino generators?
 We encourage you to contribute by creating a patch to integrate your favorite components into Padrino!
 Check out the guide for